Highway location marker: United Kingdom

-Another novel concept on Dutch hectometre markers is that speed limits are displayed on the marker boards when the speed limit is less than the (previous) national default of 120 km/h.
-This is shown on the accompanying illustration.
-Pictures of the normal boards can be found in the Dutch language article.

 United States

+In the U.S. Interstate Highway System, the numbers usually measure the distance to the southern or western state line, or the route's terminus, if the national southern or western terminus lies in that state.
+The numbering system for other highways varies by state; most use a system mirroring that of the Interstate System, other states, such as Illinois, California, and Kentucky, use the county line as the zero mile marker, while others, including Missouri, do not sign mile-markers at all (except on Interstates).
+Arizona has a rather unusual system, where a route's mileposts continue those from its original host.
+Often, the exits are numbered according to the nearest milepost, known as the mile-log system.
+From the beginning of the Interstate system until the mid-2000s, most Interstate highways had markers every mile.
+Since that time, many states have installed more markers every 0.25 mile, every 0.2 mile, or in some metro areas, every 0.1 mile.
+Some historic and scenic routes – such as along the Blue Ridge Parkway in North Carolina and Virginia and the Overseas Highway of the Florida Keys – use mileposts to mark points of interest or (in the cases of many businesses along the Overseas Highway) as a portion of their address.

 Except in California (discussed below), mileposts are placed on interstate highways (and other major routes in some states) at one-mile intervals that indicate the distance through a state.
 Mileposts normally start at the western or southern point of entry of the route into the state, or the southern or western terminus of the route within the state, and increase heading north or east.
 Many states have added supplemental reference markers that indicate distance in fractional miles (tenth, quarter, half, etc.) in addition to mileposts for whole miles, either across the entire state or in select regions of the state.

 California

 California uses a postmile system on all of its state highways, including U.S. Routes and Interstate Highways.
 The postmile markers indicate the distance a route travels through individual counties, as opposed to mile markers that indicate the distance travelled through a state.
-Nevada and Ohio use similar county-based mile markers on non-interstates, but use standard mileposts on interstate routes.
+Multiple other states, including Nevada, Ohio, and Tennessee, use similar county-based mile markers on non-interstates, but use standard mileposts on interstate routes.